The Banquet of the Officers of the St George Militia Company in 1627

 The Banquet of the Officers of the St George Militia Company is an oil-on-canvas painting by the Dutch artist Frans Hals, painted from 1626 - 1627, during the Dutch Golden Age.
 Today, the piece is considered one of the main attractions of the Frans Hals Museum.

 This group portrait or schuttersstuk of the St. George (or St. Joris) civic guard of Haarlem serves as the celebration of a banquet for the officers, commemorating their end of service.

-Hals's group portraiture is well known for its unique and groundbreaking approach to group portraits, using spontaneous and loose brushstrokes, along with expert use of color that create lively visuals and palpable interaction among the officers within the piece.
+Hals' group portraiture is known for its approach to group portraits, using spontaneous and loose brushstrokes, along with his characteristic use of color, which created lively visuals and palpable interaction among the officers within the piece.

 Analysis

 The painting consists of multiple Haarlem schutterij officers sitting near a long table in the banquet hall of St St. Jorisdoelen (now called the Proveniershuis).
 Each man wears a sash that represents their company; all three are represented with their flag-bearers wearing the colors orange, white or blue.
 The figures are varied and have a lot of implied movement.
 The way the officers bodies are displayed show them having interactions between one another in smaller groups while others look to the side or forward as if something that we are not seeing has their attention.